 Provided by Rovi

 Spurlock also worked on other projects, executive producing the drama Chalk, and producing the documentary What Would Jesus Buy?, a film about American consumer culture.
-In 2008, he helmed his second documentary feature, Where in the World Is Osama Bin Laden?, which opened to mixed reviews. ~ Cammila Collar, Rovi
+In 2008, he helmed his second documentary feature, Where in the World Is Osama Bin Laden?, which opened to mixed reviews.
+Spurlock continues to both direct and produce documentary fare, with films and on television. ~ Cammila Collar, Rovi